ACTION PLAYBOOK

 Step 5: Tag your state legislators on social media

 Onward!
-Publicly sharing your ask has the power to really grab the attention of policymakers and elicit a response.
-Elected officials are sensitive about their image, so they take serious note of what their constituents say in public.
-Also, policymakers run their own social media accounts sometimes, so you may even reach some of them directly with your post.
+Making your ask publicly has the power to grab the attention of policymakers and elicit a response.
+Elected officials are sensitive to public perception, so they take note of what their constituents say in public.
+Also, some policymakers run their own social media accounts, so you may even reach some of them directly with your post.
 You can even try sliding into their DMs!
-Use the template below to start a post, customizing everywhere you can, while being sure to preserve the specific ask and tag their handles.

 Step 7: Report back